Developer Guide

 Implementation

 When HackAssist is opened, it will read the data file (AddressBook.json) saved in hard disk in Json format.
-This data file contains a list of task details (name, description, priority, category, deadline, email of the associated Person
+This data file contains a list of task details (name, description, priority, category, deadline, email of the associated Person object (person assigned to this task) and status (done or not done)).
+Details of each task are read to create a Task object which is then added to the running HackAssist’s TaskList.

 An overview of this process is shown below in the form of an activity diagram.